-A disturbance allowance of \pounds 8.43 (as at 2015/16) is payable when an employee is contacted out of hours by telephone.
+A disturbance allowance of £8.77 (as at 2018/19) is payable when an employee is contacted out of hours by telephone.
 If they then need to attend to an incident they will receive a callout allowance as outlined above but not the disturbance allowance.
+In exceptional circumstances these arrangements may be varied.